Methods to Deal with Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow the safety guidelines and take appropriate steps.
+DIY plumbing is safe if you follow the safety guidelines and take appropriate precautions.